philippemnoel/retake-lcas/README.md

 ### Branch Conventions

-- `main` -- This branch is for Stable channel only, do not push to it.
+- `prod` -- This branch is for Stable channel only, do not push to it.
 - `staging` -- TBD, will be created in the future.
 - `dev` -- This is our main development branch, and PRs should be made to this branch.
 - All other branches are considered feature branches.
 They should be forked off of `dev` and PR-ed into `dev`.